 How to fix MySQL high CPU usage

-Majority of the web applications are database driven.
+A majority of web applications are database driven.
 MySQL is a popular database server for open source applications, but we’ve seen that it can cause performance issues in the long run.

 MySQL databases grow in size, and tables fragment over time.
 This contributes to MySQL load spikes.
 So, protecting a server from MySQL high CPU issues requires close monitoring and periodic optimization.

 1. Initial server optimization